willymcallister/willymcallister.github.io/_articles/lc-natural-response-intuition.md

 ![LC natural response intuition 1]({{ site.baseurl }}{% link i/lc_natural_response_intuition1.svg %}){: .centered :}

-<p class="caption">A little after closing the switch, current is rising and voltage is falling.</p>
+A little after closing the switch, current is rising and voltage is falling.
+{: .caption :}

 Eventually, we reach a state where the charge on the top plate is the same as the bottom plate.
 The voltage across the capacitor therefore falls to $0$.

 Over at the inductor there is a current flowing, even though the voltage is $0$, because the energy stored in the inductor's magnetic field keeps it flowing.
 (Current does not abruptly drop to $0$ when the voltage reaches $0$.)
 ![LC natural response intuition 2]({{ site.baseurl }}{% link i/lc_natural_response_intuition2.svg %}){: .centered :}

-<p class="caption">The voltage eventually falls to $0$ as the amount of charge on the top and bottom capacitor plates becomes the same.
+The voltage eventually falls to $0$ as the amount of charge on the top and bottom capacitor plates becomes the same.
 At the same time, the current in the inductor reaches its highest value.
-That current continues to pump the remaining charge onto the bottom plate of the capacitor.</p>
+That current continues to pump the remaining charge onto the bottom plate of the capacitor.
+{: .caption :}

 The inductor current continues to move charge from the top plate to the bottom.
 Now there is more positive charge on the bottom plate than the top, so the voltage actually reverses sign and becomes negative.